osmlab/atlas-checks/docs/checks/similarTagValueCheck.md

 From there we split the gathered pairs between those that are duplicate values, and those that are similar.
 The duplicates are added to the instructions and used to create a fix suggestion.
 The similars are just added to the instructions.

+#### Fix Suggestion
+We create fix suggestions only on duplicate values, as similar values are difficult to determine which one (if not both) should be kept.
+The fix, for duplicates, is to remove all but one occurrence of the duplicate value from the tag.